bbc/dialogger/README.md

 ## Speech-to-text setup

-Dialogger does not come with a speech-to-text system, so you will need to add some code to `helpers/stt.js` that accepts a path to an audio/video file and runs Javascript objects with the transcript and segmentation data.
+Dialogger does not come with a speech-to-text system, so you will need to add some code to `helpers/stt.js` that accepts a path to an audio/video file and returns Javascript objects with the transcript and segmentation data.
 Examples of the data formats are shown below, and a full example can be found in `helpers/stt-example.js`.

-###Transcript
+### Transcript

 ```javascript
 {